nikolaTsenov/PHP_Array_Map_Helper/README.md

-# PHP_Array_Map_Helper
+# PHP_Array_Map_and_Get_Lib
-A class that provides different usefull operations with multidimensional arrays.
+A library that provides different usefull operations with multidimensional arrays.